Toadie Rebecchi: Reception

 Natalie Craig writing for The Sydney Morning Herald said Toadie was always destined for greatness.
 She said as a teenager he was a "major ratbag with a major mullet to match", but a genius at the same time.
 Craig opined many "memorable Toadie moments" occurred when he shared his home.
 She cited her favourite ever scene as being one in which Toadie, Joel and Lance had a stand-off over the washing up.
 Toadie was placed at number six on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described him as an "Aussie everyman" with a "disastrous" love life; adding he is a "prime example" of the joy long-term featured characters give viewers.
 Beresford described his transformation from "class clown" to lawyer after he "ditched the Hawaiian shirts and the greasy ponytail."
 The critic concluded that Toadie "earned his place among the Neighbours greats."
 In 2022, Kate Randall from Heat included Toadie in the magazine's top ten Neighbours characters of all time feature.
 Randall opined that Toadie had "come a long way" to become a lawyer.
 She described him as once being a "ratbag with long hair and loud Hawaiian shirts."
 She added that Toadie and Stonefish "wreaked havoc" on Ramsay Street.
 Toadie was placed first in a poll ran via soap fansite "Back To The Bay", which asked readers to determine the top ten most popular Neighbours characters.
 In response the Daily Mirror's Susan Knox assessed that Toadie "has faced endless trials and tribulations".

 In an Irish Independent feature profiling "the top 12 Neighbours icons", Sheena McGinley titled Toadie as the most iconic.
 McGinley assessed that "Toadie's been many things — cheeky, caring, seemingly gifted in the bedroom department, a lawyer, and a dad."
 She continued to list his many stories but noted his comic persona.
 McGinley concluded that his comedy "is why he's the most multi-faceted, relatable character to ever grace the street."
 Lorna White from Yours profiled the magazine's "favourite Neighbours characters of all time".
 Toadie was included in the list and White stated that he had "become a hugely popular character in the series."
 A reporter from The Scotsman included Toadie and Sonya's wedding day explosion as one of the show's top five moments in its entire history.
 Toadie and Dee's wedding was placed at number five in a feature compiled for The Guardian, celebrating the show's most memorable moments.
 Critic Sam Strutt also likened Dee and Toadie's romance to the tale of the Beauty and the Beast.
+Chloe Timms from Inside Soap agreed with the assumption Toadie and Terese's marriage was doomed.
+She called for the return of "fun Toadie" instead of his marital woes.
+In 2015, a Herald Sun reporter included Toadie having his mullet cut off, Toadie and Dee's wedding disaster and Toadie and Sonya's pregnancy storylines in their "Neighbours' 30 most memorable moments" feature.